felixop7/felixop7/README.md

 # Daily Quote

+"Believe you can and you're halfway there." - Theodore Roosevelt

 "Concentrate all your thoughts upon the work in hand.
 The sun's rays do not burn until brought to a focus." - Alexander Graham Bell